 Prepare and submit an application for graduate study to one or more of the participating degree-granting institutions.
 Application information for these programs can be found by following these links:

-Submit the NYCEP applicant tracking form to Dr. Eric Delson, the NYCEP director by January 8 (preferably by email).
+Submit the NYCEP Tracking Form to either Dr. William Harcourt-Smith (email@example.com) or Dr. Ryan Raaum (firstname.lastname@example.org), the NYCEP Steering Committee Co-Chairs by January 8.
 This form serves to let us know who is applying to which institutions so we can track their applications; it is not itself an application (one does not apply to NYCEP directly).
-Feel free to change the date if you have downloaded an older form.

 We hope that NYCEP applicants will also have applied for a National Science Foundation Graduate Fellowship, as well as other external awards for which they may be eligible.
 NYCEP students will be encouraged to apply for these external fellowships again during their graduate career.
 Teaching experience is a valuable component of a graduate career, and departmental positions as lab instructor or lecturer may be available, especially during the third or fourth year while dissertation proposals are being finalized.
 Some of these positions may be included as part of the original fellowship offer, while others may be paid adjunct positions.